 Capturing peoples’ moods and expressions is an intriguing subject for photographers.
 They can be close-up images, body portraits, etc. Typically the face is the focus of this type of photography.
 While taking a portrait, the photographer should ensure that the subject’s face is sharp and focused, especially his or her eyes.
 The subject’s pose should also be flattering, and try to capture a person’s natural expressions.

 This is one of the most popular types of photography, Shooting photographs of natural environments, known most commonly as landscape photography, is one of the most popular and fun ways to get started in the art of taking pictures.
-The Wikipedia site defined landscape photography as capturing the presence of nature but it can also focus on man-made features or disturbances of landscapes.
-While it may seem simple to snap a couple of photos of a mountain or a hillside, it can be a bit more complicated than point and shoot.
+The Wikipedia site defines landscape photography as capturing the presence of nature but it can also focus on man-made features or disturbances of landscapes.
+While it may seem simple to snap a couple of photos of a mountain or a hillside, it can be a bit more complicated than point-and-shoot.

 Night photography refers to photographs taken outdoors between dusk and dawn.
 You don’t need to travel a lot to search for exotic places to take photos, you can still get stunning photographs of some subjects, places, buildings, city streets, etc., they look ordinary and maybe boring at daylight, but they turn into fantastic scenes at night.
 Night photographers generally have a choice between using artificial light and using a long exposure, exposing the scene for seconds, minutes, and even hours in order to give the digital sensor enough time to capture a suitable amount of light.

 Sports photography refers to the genre of photography that covers all types of sports.
 In the majority of cases, professional sports photography is a branch of photojournalism.
 The main application of professional sports photography is for editorial purposes; dedicated sports photographers usually work for newspapers, major wire agencies or dedicated sports magazines.
 However, sports photography is also used for advertising purposes both to build a brand and as well as to promote a sport in a way that cannot be accomplished by editorial means.